 11. Learn To Take Advantage Of Free Money

 In addition to rarely paying retail and using coupons and rebates, young wealthy people also take advantage of opportunities to get substantial amounts of free money, such as signing up for a company 401(k) plan with a contribution match.
-Many such plans match your contributions by 50 to 100 percent, which can add up to really big bucks.
+Many such programs match your contributions by 50 to 100 percent, which can add up to massive bucks.

 12. Write Down Your Financial Plan